 What is a Pirateheart Persian ?
 It is a persian cat or kitten that was raised with love and well socialized.
 It is a happy, healthy, playful kitty that will steal your heart.
 They come in precious metal colors of silver and gold.
 The eyes look like precious jewels in bluegreen or greem.
+I also have a small number of solid persians thanks to Dreem Weever Persians and D'Eden Lover Persians (France) for their trust and entrusting me with a couple of their beautiful cats.

 All my cats have been tested by UC Davis and are PKD and PRA negative.
 Kittens are microchipped and given all age appropriate vaccinations.
 They are guarenteed to be free of parasites, disease, or genetic disorders.
 I breed for temperment and train the kittens to be well behaved.
 Kittens begin recieving grooming early and often to enable them and their future owners a lifetime of beauty and happiness.
 Call for information on available kittens and to be put on a waitlist for your desired kitten.